olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_7.md

 ### Software Engineering

-I used a [Mixin](https://en.wikipedia.org/wiki/Mixin) !!!
-THIS SHOULD JUST BE A BASE CLASS"
+I used a [Mixin](https://en.wikipedia.org/wiki/Mixin) instead an abstract base class because it was not possible to inherit from abstract base class and IntEnum as this would cause errors about metaprogramming.
+The Mixin approach achieves the same effect of a shared interface, but without the promise of implementation in all *abstract* methods.

 My logic for generating the possible hands of cards in part 2 is unclear.
-There should be a much shorter, easier to follow recursive solution.
+There should be a much shorter, easier to follow recursive solution that I could use instead.

 ## Solution